aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 ?
 Integrate your new app with Cordova to target native iOS and Android?
 ?
 Install the free Ionic Pro SDK and connect your app?
 ```
-If you want your application to run as an IOS or Android application as well as a browser-based one, select ‘y’ when asked if you want to integrate with Cordova.
-You will then be asked if you want to install the Ionic Pro SDK; you can select ‘y’ is you wish, but it is not necessary for this tutorial.
+If you want your application to run as an iOS or Android application as well as a browser-based one, select ‘y’ when asked if you want to integrate with Cordova.
+You will then be asked if you want to install the Ionic Pro SDK; you can select ‘y’ if you wish, but it is not necessary for this tutorial.

 To confirm that you're using the correct version of Ionic, navigate into the project directory and execute 'ionic info'.
 The Ionic Framework value should be greater than 4.
 {: .callout}